jacklehamster/khan-js13k/sound/README.md

 ## Credits

-The songs are covers of Ennio Moricone's work.
+- The songs are covers of Ennio Moricone's work.
 (So they likely can't be used commercially).
+- The program used to develop all songs and the player are from: https://sb.bitsnbites.eu/
+    Note: soundbox.js is grabbed from https://gitlab.com/mbitsnbites/soundbox/-/blob/master/player-small.js